cloud-ark/kubeplus/Guidelines.md

 ## 8) Package Operator as Helm Chart and register your CRD as part of it

 You should create a Helm chart for your Operator.
-The chart should include two things: (a) Registration of all Custom Resources managed by the Operator and (b) Any documentation for the custom resources, such as the OpenAPI Spec, for your custom resources.
+The chart should include two things:

+(1) Registration of all Custom Resources managed by the Operator.
+Examples of this can be seen in our [Postgres Operator](https://github.com/cloud-ark/kubeplus/blob/master/postgres-crd-v2/postgres-crd-v2-chart/templates/deployment.yaml) and in this [MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/mysql-operator/templates/01-resources.yaml).
-Registering CRDs as part of Helm Chart instead of in [Golang Code](https://github.com/coreos/etcd-operator/blob/master/pkg/controller/backup-operator/operator.go#L76) has following advantages: (a) Helm Charts have become the standard mechanism for defining all installation artifacts.
+Registering CRDs as part of Helm Chart, instead in [Golang Code](https://github.com/coreos/etcd-operator/blob/master/pkg/controller/backup-operator/operator.go#L76), has following advantages: (a) Helm Charts have become the standard mechanism for defining all installation artifacts.
 (b) You can use this approach even if your Operator is not written in GO.

-Examples of this can be seen in our [Postgres Operator](https://github.com/cloud-ark/kubeplus/blob/master/postgres-crd-v2/postgres-crd-v2-chart/templates/deployment.yaml) and in this [MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/mysql-operator/templates/01-resources.yaml).
+(2) Any documentation for the custom resources, such as the OpenAPI Spec, for your custom resources.
 The documentation of the custom resources will be useful for application developers to figure out how to use your custom resources.